kaiosilveira/refactoring/README.md

       - name: Run unit tests
         run: npm run test
 ```

+This file is used for every refactoring repo.

 Also, while performing the refactorings, I always kept the test suite running, so I could have a quick feedback when something went wrong.